pkscout/schedule.recordings/README.md

 ```

 #### from your Followed Recordings
 If you have a TV Maze subscription (any level), you can use your followed shows as the list of shows to try and record.
-You can either put your TV Maze credentials in settings.py or in the command line.
+See the config section above for information on how to put your TV Maze credentials into the settings.
 ```
     python3 execute.py -a schedule -t followed
 ```

 #### from Tags
 If you have a TV Maze subscription (any level), you can use your tags to try and schedule only some shows.
 You can include more than one tag by separating the tagids with commas.
 To find a tag id, go to your tag list and hover over one of them.
 The URL will show the tag id.
 For instance, I label any new shows I add to a tag called NEW SHOWS.
 By default, the script will untag the show (but not unfollow it) when a recurring recording is successfully scheduled.
-You can either put your TV Maze credentials in settings.py or in the command line.
+See the config section above for information on how to put your TV Maze credentials into the settings.
 ```
     python3 execute.py -a schedule -t tags:9001
 ```